Morocco 17 – 24 March 2021*

 Leaders

-Richard Hobbs and Sally Ward have for many years run N & S Wildlife & Walking Holidays, a small company offering natural history holidays.
+Richard Hobbs and Sally Ward for many years ran N & S Wildlife & Walking Holidays, a small company offering natural history holidays.
 They are based in a village near Norwich, close to the Honeyguide office, and as old friends are natural partners for Honeyguide.
-This is a holiday designed by Richard and Sally, and run jointly in 2016 as well as this year.
-Richard worked for Norfolk Wildlife Trust for 17 years, ending up as Director, before concentrating on gardens (he runs a mail order seed company) and holidays.
+This is a holiday designed by Richard and Sally and run jointly with Honeyguide in 2016, 2019, 2023 and again this year.
+Richard worked for Norfolk Wildlife Trust for 17 years, ending up as Director, before concentrating on gardens (he sell seeds by mail order) and holidays.

 Argan trees in the